“We are easily influenced in which few product attributes we use to make a comparison”

 Position Targetting

-When choosing between competing products, we find it hard to compare complex aspects.
+When choosing between competing products, we find it hard to compare on complex aspects.
 We even find it hard to use more than a few simple comparison attributes.
-Therefore we tend to base comparisons between competitors on just a couple of easily comparable criteria.
+Therefore we tend base comparisons between competitors on just a couple of easily comparable criteria.

 Being presented with a clear and specific set of attributes focuses our attention on these criteria, causing us to base our subsequent choices primarily on these criteria, ignoring other relevant ones.